Jeremiah-Rojas/Unusual-Activity/README.md

 Interestingly, there were no failed logon attempts which means that somehow this individual was able to gain valid credentials without having to brute force them.

-2. I checked individually for new files, modified files, and deleted files. :
+2. I checked individually for new files, modified files, and deleted files using the following queries. _Note: When I ran these queries, results were returned due to the environment of the Cyber Range (things like system checks are logged), however, I am excluding them because they are not relevant to the threat hunt._ :
 </br>New Files
 ```kql
 DeviceFileEvents